 top of page

-But what if the problem isn’t the child?What if the real issue is how we were taught to care for their crown?
-At Tutus & Tennis Shoes, we believe that tender-headedness is real—but it’s also
+We’ve all heard the phrases: “She’s just being dramatic,” or “You’re too tender-headed for ALL THAT HAIR!!”
+But let’s pause for a moment.
+What if the problem isn’t the child?
+What if the real issue lies in how we were taught to care for their beautiful crowns?
+At Tutus & Tennis Shoes, we believe that tender-headedness is real—but it’s also misunderstood.

 6 Tips to Make Hair Day Easier for Tender-Headed Kids (and Adults)

-1. Use the Right Tools- A flexible detangling brush or wide-tooth comb reduces pulling on the scalp.
-We love the Crown Care Brush for this exact reason—it glides through textured hair without yanking.
+A flexible detangling brush or wide-tooth comb can significantly reduce pulling on the scalp.
+We recommend the Crown Care Brush because it glides through textured hair without causing any yanking.

-2. Moisturize Before You Touch It- Use a water-based leave-in conditioner or aloe primer spray to soften hair and add slip.
-Dry detangling causes breakage and pain.
+Apply a water-based leave-in conditioner or aloe primer spray to soften the hair and add slip.
+Dry detangling not only causes breakage but also brings unnecessary pain.

-3. Warm Oil Treatments Work Wonders- A little coconut or olive oil and a warm towel can soften knots and hydrate the scalp, making detangling easier and less painful.
+A little coconut or olive oil combined with a warm towel can help soften knots and hydrate the scalp, making it easier to detangle and significantly less painful.

-4. Scalp Massage Before Styling- Gently massaging the scalp increases blood flow and loosens tension, helping tender-headed children relax before the process begins.
+Gently massaging the scalp can enhance blood flow and alleviate tension.
+This helps tender-headed children feel more relaxed before the styling process begins.

 Real People Doing Real Healing

-Robyn Sledge – Nouritress Hair & Scalp Clinic, Atlanta GA
+Robyn Sledge – Nouritress Hair & Scalp Clinic, Atlanta, GA

 “When someone flinches at the brush, that tells me something deeper is going on—emotionally or physically.
-My job is to listen, not rush.”Follow her at @nouritress
+My job is to listen, not rush.”
+You can follow her at @nouritress.

 Barber Spotlight: Jahmal "Mr. Chill" Taylor – Los Angeles, CA